 There is a lot of character development in this manga as each of the six main characters get their backstory.
 This way, readers can dive into the emotions of the characters and feel what they read.

-But again, as every best seinen manga, this manga is not for everyone.
+But again, as with every best seinen manga, this manga is not for everyone.
 To read this story, one must possess the ability to digest some pretty disturbing artwork and dialogues.

 Jisatsutou, in English it means suicide island.
 This means it contains a concept of a severe issue like suicide and death, which further says it is for a mature audience.
-This story orbits throughout a group of seemingly average people who have one thing in common.
+This story orbits throughout a group of seemingly ordinary people who have one thing in common.
 That is, they have all tried suicide on many occasions in their lives.
-They have attempted suicide so many times that the Japanese government no longer wants to support such people and strands them on an island.
+They have attempted suicide so often that the Japanese government no longer wants to support such people and strands them on an island.
 The irony is that those people who no longer wish to live their life have to fight for their lives to survive.

-Spoiler Alert!!! it is a sorrowful story.
+Spoiler Alert!!!
+It is a sorrowful story.
 Oyasumi Punpun is possibly one of the most disheartening and pragmatic story one can ever come across.
 It is the tale of a boy named Punyama Punpun and trails him from school to around his 20’s.
 This manga has mind-boggling and psychological themes.
 One of the main psychological aspects of the story has to do with the character design of punpun.

 There are just so many ideas that the author goes into amazing depth about in this dark and depressing story.